peasead/elastic-container/README.md

 Running this will:
 - create a network called `elastic`
-- download the 7.12.0 Elasticsearch and Kibana Docker containers
+- download the Elasticsearch and Kibana Docker containers defined in the script
 - start Elasticsearch and Kibana containers w/all settings needed for Fleet and the Detection Engine

 ```